runofthemill/simple-links/readme.txt

 = For all other questions =
 Start a support thread and myself or someone from the community can probably help you out.
 Support thread will be answered faster than contact submissions from my website.

-= If you are looking for custom functionality =
-There are some premium add-ons available here <a href="https://matlipe.com/product-category/simple-links-addons/">https://matlipe.com/product-category/simple-links-addons/</a>

 == Screenshots ==
 1. The widget options